-In this recipe, the dishwashing soap acts as the emulsifier to mix the oil and water ingredients together.
+The dishwashing soap acts as the emulsifier in this recipe to mix the oil and water ingredients.

 Alternatively, you can use a solubilizer, such as polysorbate, to make a stable emulsion.
-As a general rule, use polysorbate and oil ingredients on a 1:1 ratio.
+Generally, use polysorbate and oil ingredients on a 1:1 ratio.